kometenstaub/obsidian-vim-reading-view-navigation/README.md

 ## Credits

-Thank you to @pjeby for the [monkey-around](https://github.com/pjeby/monkey-around) library which is used for monkey-patching an internal method.
+Thank you to @pjeby for the [monkey-around](https://github.com/pjeby/monkey-around) library which is used for monkey-patching internal methods.